-The White House is now accepting applications for its Fall 2019 Internship Program!
-The internship term runs from Wednesday, September 4th through Friday, December 6, 2019.
+The White House is now accepting applications for its Spring 2020 Internship Program!
+The internship term runs from Wednesday, January 22nd through Friday, April 17, 2020.
 All applicants must be at least 18 years of age by the internship program start date, and must be able to commit to the full internship term to be eligible.
 Additionally, applicants must be U.S. citizens and meet at least one of the following criteria to apply:

 - Are currently enrolled in an undergraduate or graduate degree program at a college, community college, or university (two-to-four year institution).

 - Have graduated from an undergraduate or graduate degree program at a college, community college, or university (two-to-four year institution) no more than two years before the internship program start date.

 - Are a veteran of the United States Armed Forces who possesses a high school diploma or its equivalent and has served on active duty—for any length of time—in the two years preceding the internship program start date.

 Applicants are selected based on their demonstrated commitment to public service, leadership in the community, and commitment to the Trump Administration.
 For more information, you can visit: https://www.whitehouse.gov/participate/internships.
 If you are interested in applying, click here to access the link to the online application